gilkeidar/ByteFrost/Documentation/Dev Log/june_7_2025_addressing_modes.md

 The `PC[L]` and `PC[H]` load enable signals come from the AR Data Bus Load Enable unit, named `PC[L] + PC[H] = DHPC Load Enable`.

+The `PC Out` control signal is now an input of the **ARSelect** unit described in a further section.
+The `74HC245` "Read PC Low" tristate IC can be removed, as the `PC` may only write to the Address Bus (writing the `PC` to the Data Bus involves first writing the `PC` to the Address Bus).

 **Implementation Diagram:** **TODO**